Cubs vs. Phillies Player Props Betting Odds

-You can wager on player prop bet odds for Alec Bohm, Nico Hoerner and others on the Philadelphia Phillies and Chicago Cubs before their matchup at 4:05 PM ET on Saturday at Citizens Bank Park.
+You can find player prop bet odds for Alec Bohm, Nico Hoerner and others on the Philadelphia Phillies and Chicago Cubs prior to their matchup at 1:35 PM ET on Sunday at Citizens Bank Park.

 Bet on this matchup or its props with DraftKings!